userstyles-world/userstyles.world/privacy-policy.md

     • Vital Interests and Legal Rights.
 We may disclose your information where we believe it is necessary to investigate, prevent, or take action regarding potential violations of our policies, suspected fraud, situations involving potential threats to the safety of any person and illegal activities, or as evidence in litigation in which we are involved.

-    • With your Consent.
-We may disclose your personal information for any other purpose with your consent.

     • Other Users.
-When you share personal information (for example, by posting comments, contributions or other content to the Site) or otherwise interact with public areas of the Site. such personal information may be viewed by all users and may be publicly distributed outside the Site in perpetuity.
+When you share personal information (for example, by posting comments, contributions or other content to the Site) or otherwise interact with public areas of the Site.
+Such personal information may be viewed by all users and may be publicly distributed outside the Site in perpetuity.
 Similarly, other users will be able to view descriptions of your activity, communicate with you within our Site, and view your profile.

 ## DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?

-_In Short: No_
+_In Short: No._

-We don't use cookies for tracking technologies, however we uses the cookie to ensure authorization between the User and our Site.
+We don't use cookies for tracking technologies, however we use cookies to ensure authorization between the User and our Site, only when the user is logged in.

 ## HOW DO WE HANDLE YOUR SOCIAL LOGINS?

 _In Short: If you choose to register or log in to our websites using a social media account, we may have access to certain information about you._

-Our Sites offers you the ability to register and login using your third party social media account details (like your Github or Codeberg logins).
-Where you choose to do this, we will receive certain profile information about you from your social media provider.
-The profile Information we receive may vary depending on the social media provider concerned, but will often include your name, e-mail address, follower list, profile picture as well as other information you choose to make public.
+Our Site offers you the ability to register and login using your third party social media account details (like your Github, Gitlab, or Codeberg logins).
+When you choose to do this, we will receive certain profile information about you from your social media provider.
+The profile Information we receive may vary depending on the social media provider concerned, but will often include your name, email address, follower list, profile picture as well as other information you choose to make public, of which only username and email address will be used on the Site.

 We will use the information we receive only for the purposes that are described in this privacy policy or that are otherwise made clear to you on the Site.
 Please note that we do not control, and are not responsible for, other uses of your personal information by your third party social media provider.
-We recommend that you review their privacy policy to understand how they collect, use and share your personal information, and how you can set your privacy preferences on their sites and apps.
+We recommend that you review their privacy policy to understand how they store, use and share your personal information, and how you can set your privacy preferences on their Site and apps.

 ## IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?

-_In Short: No, not to our knowingly._
+_In Short: No, not to our knowledge._

 Our server is provided by vultr.com, we recommend that you review their privacy policy to understand how they collect, use and share your personal information.
-Our server is located in Amsterdam, NL.
-All traffic from userstyles.world are processed by this server.
+Our server is located in Amsterdam, Netherlands.
+All traffic from userstyles.world is processed by this server.
-If you arem’t a resident in the European Economic Area, then these countries may not have data protection or other laws as comprehensive as those in your country.
+If you aren’t a resident in the European Economic Area, then these countries may not have data protection or other laws as comprehensive as those in your country.
 We will however take all necessary measures to protect your personal information in accordance with this privacy policy and applicable law.

 ## WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?

-_In Short: We are not responsible for the safety of any information that you share with third-party providers who advertise, but are not affiliated with, our websites._
+_In Short: We are not responsible for the safety of any information that you share with third-party providers who advertise, but are not affiliated with, our website._

-The Sites may contain advertisements from third parties that are not affiliated with us and which may link to other websites, online services or mobile applications.
+The Site may contain advertisements from third parties that are not affiliated with us and which may link to other websites, online services, or mobile applications.
 We cannot guarantee the safety and privacy of data you provide to any third parties.
 Any data collected by third parties is not covered by this privacy policy.
-We are not responsible for the content or privacy and security practices and policies of any third parties, including other websites, services or applications that may be linked to or from the Sites.
+We are not responsible for the content or privacy and security practices and policies of any third parties, including other websites, services, or applications that may be linked to or from the Site.
 You should review the policies of such third parties and contact them directly to respond to your questions.

 ## HOW LONG DO WE KEEP YOUR INFORMATION?